martonpaulo/martonpaulo/README.md

 Currently, I'm advancing my skills in **Full Stack Development** at Pontifícia Universidade Católica de Minas Gerais 🇧🇷

-Here on my GitHub, you'll find a collection of my project repositories, showcasing some of my work and coding journey.
-Feel free to explore and share your thoughts!

 ### My Hobbies

 - Exploring new places and adventures 🏕️